 By John Viril

-Oct 14, 2015; Kansas City, MO, USA; Kansas City Royals starting pitcher Johnny Cueto reacts after retiring the Houston Astros in the 7th inning in game five of the ALDS at Kauffman Stadium.
-Mandatory Credit: Denny Medley-USA TODAY Sports
+Oct 14, 2015; Kansas City, MO, USA; Kansas City Royals left fielder Alex Gordon makes a sliding catch against the Houston Astros in the sixth inning in game five of the ALDS at Kauffman Stadium.
+Mandatory Credit: John Rieger-USA TODAY Sports

 Make no mistake, the Toronto Blue Jays are a really good team.
 They won 93 regular-season games.
 They turned it on the the second half with MLB-best 48-23 record.
 They won three straight elimination games to earn a shot at dethroning the defending American League Champion KC Royals.

 And, as you’d expect from a team with such a pedigree, they play sound defense.
 In fact, according to Baseball Prospectus, the Toronto Blue Jays rank no. 1 in Defensive Efficiency as a team, ahead of the Kansas City Royals (6th).

 So how is it that I think the Kansas City Royals hold a significant edge in team defense?

 While Defensive Efficiency favors the Blue Jays, other defensive metrics like Defensive Runs Saved (DRS), Ultimate Zone Rating (UZR), and Fangraphs.com’s DEF metric strongly favor the KC Royals.
 The Royals ranked second in MLB with 56 DRS, no. 1 in team UZR, and no. 1 with a 56.9 DEF.